Becoming The Musician That I Am Not Helped Get Me Here

 during all of this time the average amount of weekly

-practice these fingers had each week between those
+practice these fingers and vocal cords had between each

 minutes.
 Plus, I sang for and with puppets that I some